The best way to connect with your audience give them SPACE

 “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 If you have some that work for you and would like to share please feel free to do so in the comments section.

-Image courtesy of: istockphoto.com
+Image courtesy of: Canva.com